aoowweenn/qhack2022_proj/README.md

 ## calculations with qamuy

-We try to caculate the excited states of LiH with `qumay`.
+We try to caculate the excited states of LiH with `qamuy`.
 We can only calculate two excited states.
 When the parameter `num_excited_states` is 3 or above, we get nothing.

 For the final results, we get:
 - ground state energy: -7.979410371934547